 Report Type Description calls Shows how the consumption of a named function (the -fn modifier is required) is broken down by calling function.
-The summary and calls report types are the most frequently used reporting tools. dashboard The Dashboard is only available on the Microsoft Windows operating system.
-Opens the Dashboard, a graphical overview of the profiling data collected by the PROFILE system function.
-For more information on the Dashboard, see Appendix B .
-This is the default report type on the Microsoft Windows operating system.
+The summary and calls report types are the most frequently used reporting tools.

 Table A-1: Report types that can be generated using the]Profile user command (continued)